 With the advancement of technology, things have changed rapidly in all sectors.
-You don’t have to go through the hustle of creating time for physical CPR classes as you can easily enroll for an online CPR certification course.
+You don’t have to go through the hustle of creating time for physical hands-on CPR and First Aid Training Courses, as you can easily enroll in an online CPR certification course.

 Basic Questions to Ask When Taking an Online CPR Class

-Your needs should be what guides you when choosing an online CPR class.
+Your needs should be what guide you when choosing an online CPR class.
 For that matter, you should ensure it meets your job specifications, whether they are related to children under your care or have specific medical issues like there are high chances of cardiac arrest.
 For other reasons, you can take online classes for your interest.